 What is a direct cremation?

 A direct cremation is a funeral with no service, no mourners attend.
 The deceased is taken through the chapel and placed on the catafalque, just like an attended funeral.
 Direct cremation is cheaper than a regular funeral.
 Ashes can be returned to the family once the cremation is complete.

 Why choose a direct cremation?

 A direct cremation is cheaper than a funeral with a service as many of the costs are avoided.
 There’s no need to hire the chapel, pay for a celebrant, flowers or limousines.
 Bearers are not required as typically a wheeled bier is used to move the coffin.
 During recent social distancing restrictions, all funerals have been using wheeled bier trolleys to transport the deceased to the chapel.

 Cost is an obvious factor.
 But it would be wrong to think that direct cremation is only chosen by people who can’t afford a traditional funeral.
 Many of the families we perform funerals for have simply decided against laying out thousands of pounds for a 30 minute chapel service.

-Direct cremation starts at £1,031, visit our prices page to see more details for your location.
+The cheapest direct cremation starts at £1,113, visit our prices page to see more details for your location.

 Personal meaning is another reason people choose an unattended funeral.
 A traditional funeral with sombre undertakers in top hats and black overcoats can be hard to relate to.
 The thought of a hearse driving slowly to the crematorium with their loved one’s coffin on view isn’t something that appeals to them.